Clubs & Activities

 GORP

-“GORP” is Falmouth High School’s literary and arts magazine.
+GORP is Falmouth High School’s literary and arts magazine.
 The magazine is a creative outlet for the entire Falmouth High School community to share and publish original artwork and a variety of writing, such as poetry, fiction, and non-fiction.
 We publish one or two issues each year, and students help with the submission, selection, editing, proofreading, layout, design, fundraising, publication, and distribution of the magazine.
 We also host a publishing party each year.
 We meet during activity period, and smaller subcommittees meet during other scheduled times.
 Working on staff is a wonderful opportunity for students to collaboratively produce a publication while meeting with friends, engaging in thoughtful conversation about writing, and learning a variety of skills related to the publishing and editing of manuscripts and artwork.
 Submit to GORP at fhsgorp@falmouthschools.org Read past issues of GORP.
-Advisor: Ms. Gifford sgifford@falmouthschools.org
+Questions, please stop by room 204 for additional info.
+Advisor: Ms. Gifford: sgifford@falmouthschools.org

 Math Team

 If you are a strong math student and you enjoy problem solving, you now have a chance to work with like minded peers in a competition setting.
-On the math team, we prepare for 5 meets a year with weekly practices.
+On the Math Team, we prepare for 5 meets a year with weekly practices.
 The meets are held against surrounding schools, and you complete problems and earn points for the team!
 Benefits enjoyed by recent members include: being better prepared for College Admissions Tests and for future college courses, camaraderie with teammates at meets and practices, potential for recognition of your academic excellence, and the satisfaction that comes from solving challenging problems.
 Participation on this team counts toward the STEM Endorsement extracurricular activity.
-Advisors: Mrs. Finn erin.finn@falmouthschools.org & Ms. Lambert dlambert@falmouthschools.org
+Advisors: Ms. Finn: erin.finn@falmouthschools.org

-Model UN gives students the opportunity to become mock delegates of the United Nations.
+MUN gives students the opportunity to become mock delegates of the United Nations.
 MUN includes issue discussing, policy making, and international cooperation.
 Our meetings will be in preparation for a state-wide conference in May with schools from around Maine.
-Meets every other Friday during AFT.
+Meets are after school as needed in room M186.
 Advisor: Mr. Magnuson: keith.magnuson@falmouthschools.org

-The NHS is an organization composed of selected members of the junior and senior classes.
+NHS is an organization composed of selected members of the Junior and Senior classes.
 Nomination and election are competitive and are based on substantive accomplishment in the areas of scholarship, character, leadership, and service.
 Read more about NHS, including the FHS application and induction process.
-Advisor: Mr. Magnuson keith.magnunson@falmouthschools.org
+Advisor: Dr. Gowers: th.magnunson@falmouthschools.org

 Outing Club